obvonage/deved-platform/content/blog/en/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6.md

 ---
-title: Send and receive SMS messages with ASP.NET MVC and .NET 6
+title: Send and Receive SMS Messages With ASP.NET MVC and .Net 6
 description: To be added
 author: michael-crump
 published: true